SuperOfficeDocs/superoffice-docs/docs/database/tables/databasemodel.md

 ---
-uid: table-databasemodel
+uid: table-DatabaseModel
-title: databasemodel table
+title: DatabaseModel table
 description: New DatabaseModel used by Continuous Database so.generated: true
 keywords:
   - "database"
   - "DatabaseModel"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# databasemodel Table (456)
+# DatabaseModel Table (456)

 ## Fields